DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

 }
 ```

-That’s a lot of boilerplate.
+That's a lot of boilerplate.
 Moreover, we might later need to introduce new types and overloads.
 This is frustrating, since our box types and overloads are all effectively the same.

 Instead, we can make a generic `Box` type which declares a type parameter.